 King Khaled bin Abdul Aziz of Saudi Arabia arrived in Islamabad on Sunday (10 October) to start a six day state visit of Pakistan.

-King Khaled bin Abdul Aziz of Saudi Arabia arrived in Islamabad on Sunday (10 October) to start a six day state visit of Pakistan.
+Background: King Khaled bin Abdul Aziz of Saudi Arabia arrived in Islamabad on Sunday (10 October) to start a six day state visit of Pakistan.
 He was accompanied by the Minister of Defence and Aviation, Prince bin Abdul Aziz; Prince Saud al Faisal the Minister for Foreign Affairs; Dr. Rachad Pharaon, the King's special adviser and other high ranking dignitaries.

 SYNOPSIS: Fighter planes of the Pakistan Air Force escorted the King's plane into Islamabad airport and a 21-gun salute heralded his arrival.
 When King Khaled and his party disembarked from their aircraft they were welcomed by Prime Minister Zulfikar Ali Bhutto and President Fazal Elahi Chaudhry.
 Pakistan made a lot of elaborate preparations to welcome the King and officials said the visit would do much to strengthen the ties between the two Moslem nations.
 All the leaders of the armed forces were there to greet the King.